taviroquai/OSS-Independent-Evaluation-Model/README.md

 Each evaluation test has a relative and constant weighting.
 Weightings are identified starting with it’s relative test identifier, followed by letter P, ie. S1P.

-A priori, an equal weighting among all evaluation tests should give the most balanced results.
-The more differences in exists amoung wightings, the more unbalanced the results will be.
+*A priori*, an equal weighting among all evaluation tests should give the most balanced results.
+The more differences exists amoung weightings, the more unbalanced the results will be.

 It is recomended that a weighting value must be a constant and integer.
 Also the sum of all weightings should be 100.
 The  weighting units are POINTS.